Skip Navigation

 Purpose

-This approach was piloted with our middle school students, and we have seen significant success in 8th-grade high school acceptances, student self-esteem, and instructional effectiveness, demonstrating the impact of our rigorous and supportive academic model.
+This approach was piloted by our middle school students, and we have seen significant success in 8th-grade high school acceptances, student self-esteem, and instructional effectiveness, demonstrating the impact of our rigorous and supportive academic model.
 The curriculum approach was developed based on data and feedback from parents, teachers, and other stakeholders.
 Students will remain in their homeroom classes and transition to their academic readiness courses for reading and math.
-All other classes will be with their grade level peers.
+All other classes will be with their grade-level peers.

-Through this comprehensive preparation, students are empowered to excel academically, lead with integrity, and navigate their Life After St. Philip’s with confidence, whether they continue their education in public, private, or charter school.
+In accordance with our Graduate Profile, our academic program develops intellectually driven, Christ-centered servant leaders who exemplify inter- and intra-personal wellness, cultural awareness, and a commitment to social justice.
+Students are empowered to excel academically, lead with integrity, and navigate their Life After St. Philip’s with confidence, whether they continue in public, private, or charter schools.